British North America Acts: Individual acts

-British North America Act, 1867
+British North America Act 1867

-The British North America Act, 1867, also known as the BNA Act, comprises a major part of the Constitution of Canada.
+The British North America Act 1867 (30 & 31 Vict. c.
+3), also known as the BNA Act, comprises a major part of the Constitution of Canada.
 The act entails the original creation of a federal dominion and sets the framework for much of the operation of the Government of Canada, including its federal structure, the House of Commons of Canada, the Senate, the justice system, and the taxation system.
-In 1982, this Act was renamed the Constitution Act, 1867, with the patriation of the constitution (having originally been enacted by the Parliament of the United Kingdom).
+In 1982, this act was renamed the Constitution Act, 1867, with the patriation of the constitution (having originally been enacted by the Parliament of the United Kingdom).
 Amendments were also made at this time: section 92A was added, giving the provinces greater control over non-renewable natural resources.

-British North America Act, 1871
+British North America Act 1871

-This Act gave Canada the power to establish new provinces and territories and to change provincial boundaries with the affected province's consent.
+The British North America Act 1871 (34 & 35 Vict. c.
+28) gave Canada the power to establish new provinces and territories and to change provincial boundaries with the affected province's consent.
 The act recognized the creation of the province of Manitoba, and also the incorporation of Rupert's Land and the Northwest Territories into Canada.
-This Act also allowed the Canadian parliament and the legislatures of Ontario and Quebec to redraw the boundaries of the province of Ontario and the province of Quebec in order to include parts of these land acquisitions, specifically around Hudson Bay and James Bay.
-In 1982, this Act was renamed the Constitution Act, 1871.
+This act also allowed the Canadian parliament and the legislatures of Ontario and Quebec to redraw the boundaries of the province of Ontario and the province of Quebec in order to include parts of these land acquisitions, specifically around Hudson Bay and James Bay.
+In 1982, this act was renamed the Constitution Act, 1871.

-British North America Act, 1886
+British North America Act 1886

-This Act gave parliament the authority to allow the Territories of Canada to have representation in the Canadian Senate and Canadian House of Commons.
-In 1982, this Act was renamed the Constitution Act, 1886.
+The British North America Act 1886 (58 & 59 Vict. c.
+35) gave parliament the authority to allow the Territories of Canada to have representation in the Canadian Senate and Canadian House of Commons.
+In 1982, this act was renamed the Constitution Act, 1886.

-British North America Act, 1907
+British North America Act 1907

-This Act regulated transfer payments by the Federal government to the smaller provinces to support their legislatures and governments.
+The British North America Act 1907 (7 Edw.
+7. c.
+11) regulated transfer payments by the federal government to the smaller provinces to support their legislatures and governments.
 The funds transferred were set at between $100,000 and $250,000 depending on the province's population with an extra $100,000 a year for ten years to British Columbia.
 In 1982, this Act was renamed the Constitution Act, 1907.

-British North America Act, 1915
+British North America Act 1915

-This Act expanded the Senate of Canada by giving the Western Canadian provinces 24 senators, the same number that had been guaranteed to Ontario, Quebec, and the Maritime Provinces.
-This Act also guaranteed Newfoundland six senators should that British domain ever join the Confederation – which it did in 1949.
-Finally, this act amended section 51 of the British North America Act of 1867 to guarantee that no province would have fewer members of the House of Commons than of the senate.
-In 1982, this Act was renamed the Constitution Act, 1915.
+The British North America Act 1915 (5 & 6 Geo.
+5. c.
+45) expanded the Senate of Canada by giving the Western Canadian provinces 24 senators, the same number that had been guaranteed to Ontario, Quebec, and the Maritime Provinces.
+This act also guaranteed Newfoundland six senators should that British domain ever join the Confederation – which it did in 1949.
+Finally, this act amended section 51 of the British North America Act 1867 to guarantee that no province would have fewer members of the House of Commons than of the senate.
+In 1982, this act was renamed the Constitution Act, 1915.